Yasasri16/Android/DIVA (Damn Insecure and Vulnerable App) /Task_3 (Insecure Data Storage 1).md

 The core issue here is that **the data is saved in plain text, making it easily accessible to anyone with access to the device — especially on rooted devices**.

-Storing data in plain text within the SharedPreferences is a security risk because attackers can easily read or modify stored data on rooted devices, leading to data leaks.
-Sensitive info like tokens or login states in plaintext can be exploited.
+This presents a serious security risk, as attackers can read or manipulate the stored data, potentially leading to data leaks or unauthorized access to app features.

-The best possible solution is encrypting the data in Shared Preferences.
-Encrypting ensures data is securely stored and unreadable without proper keys, protecting against tampering and unauthorized access.
+The best possible solution is to encrypt the data before storing it in SharedPreferences.
+Encryption ensures that sensitive data remains protected and unreadable without the appropriate decryption key, thereby safeguarding it from tampering and unauthorized access.